alberto-lorente/RAGtor/README.md

 Models:
    - SUMMARY_OLLAMA_MODEL        =       "llama3.2:1b"
    - VLM_OLLAMA_MODEL            =       "llava-phi3:latest"
    - RETRIEVAL_OLLAMA_MODEL      =       "llama3.2:1b"
    - EMBEDDINGS_MODEL            =       "Snowflake/snowflake-arctic-embed-s"

 ### Requirements

-In order for the app to run you should have Ollama installed.
+In order for the app to run you should have Ollama installed and the NLTK packages punkt and stopwords downloaded.

 ### Installation:
 Navigate to the repository directory and